 You will have an alcohol or drug evaluation before you can start treatment.
 The evaluation determines the type of treatment you complete.
 Your officer will tell you when to begin treatment.
-You will also be told the treatment co-payment you will be required to pay.
+Treatments and recommendations can be anything from AA/NA meetings to in-patient treatment.

 18) What if I must complete a DWI class?

-You will be referred to a program for DWI education.
-The DWI class must be completed within 180 days of the date you started probation.
-You will be required to pay the entire cost of these classes.
+You will be given information regarding DWI class referrals.
+The DWI class must be completed within 180 days of the date you started probation and you will be required to pay the entire cost of these classes.

 19) What if I need help with my education or would like to get a GED?